 These resources aim to with provide researchers with the tools to reflect and evaluate on the partnerships that they have formed, and consider ways that they might be improved to be made more equitable.

-- The Research Fairness Initiative (RFI) Evidence Base provides a wealth of useful literature relating to partnership fairness in research.
+- The Research Fairness Initiative (RFI) provides a wealth of useful information relating to partnership fairness in research.

 For researchers looking to ensure that their partnerships can optimise the benefits experienced by collaborating institutions, and result in sustainable, long-term improvements to research infrastructure.